Yoo Young-jin

-Yoo Young-jin is a South Korean singer-songwriter, record producer and vocal trainer under SM Entertainment.
+Yoo Young-jin is a South Korean singer-songwriter, record producer and vocal trainer formerly under SM Entertainment.
 He has produced and written songs for H.O.T., S.E.S, BoA, Shinhwa, TVXQ, CSJH The Grace, Super Junior, Girls' Generation, Shinee, f(x), EXO, Red Velvet, NCT and aespa.

 Biography

 Yoo Young-jin was born in Gochang, South Korea on April 10, 1971.
 He has two younger brothers and sisters.
 He was a graduate from Jeonju High School.

 Career

-He started his singing career in 1995.
-He released a solo album entitled Agape (2001), which is composed of 15 tracks featuring different artists under SM Entertainment.
+He started his singing career in 1993, with the release of his first EP, Blues in Rhythm single 1.
+Since then, he released a number of albums, one of them entitled Agape (2001), which is composed of 15 tracks featuring different artists under SM Entertainment.

+From 1996, Yoo also became a prolific producer and composer for SM, starting with H.O.T.'s first album.

-On March 15, 2023, it was reported that Young-jin had officially left SM after 28 years under the company, as a result of the company's management transition.
+On March 15, 2023, it was reported that Yoo had officially left SM after 28 years under the company, as a result of the company's management transition.